marcomq/nimview/README.md

 The UI layer will be completely HTML/CSS/JS based and the back-end should be using either Nim, C/C++ or Python code directly.
 Nim also acts as a "glue" layer as it makes it very easy to create python libs and can also create c libraries easily.
 The final result should be a binary executable that runs on Linux, Windows or (untested) MacOS  without the requirement to have some kind of web-server running.
-Running remote server applications might require an additional authentication and security reverse proxy layer.
-Android is technically possible too but will need an additional project.
+Running remote (cloud) server applications are possible too, but should use an additional authentication and security reverse proxy layer.
+An Android Studio setup for nimview is here: ...

-My personal recommendation for a front-end library is Vue with CSS Bootstrap to quickly build your user interface.
-Svelte would have been an option too, as Svelte is easier to learn as Vue, but trying Svelte had some major issues running on Webview that couldn't be resolved easily.

-Node.js will be required to build a Vue module.
+Node.js is recommended if you want to build your Javascript UI layer with Svelte/Vue/React or the framework of your choice.
-During development in debug mode, the back-end code will also create a simple HTTP server, so you can use all your usual debugging and development tools in Chrome or Firefox.
+During development in debug mode, the back-end code will also create a simple HTTP server by default, so you can use all your usual debugging and development tools in Chrome or Firefox.
 Webview on its own is a mess if you want to debug your Javascript issues.
-This also means that you have an included webserver, just in case you decide to run your application in some public cloud.

 This project is not intended to have any kind of forms, inputs or any additional helpers to create the UI.
-If you need HTML generators or helpers, check the Vue (https://vuejs.org/) or the Vue-Bootstrap (https://bootstrap-vue.org/) library.
+If you need HTML generators or helpers, there are widely used open source frameworks available, for example Vue-Bootstrap (https://bootstrap-vue.org/).

 ## minimal nim sample
 ```